 We examine the Chevy Factory Warranty and review your options for what to do when the dealership warranty expires.
-Our article reviews Chevrolet’s extended warranty and compares it to extended warranties from leading brands such as CarChex, CarShield, and Endurance.
+Our article reviews Chevrolet’s extended warranty and compares it to extended warranties from leading brands such as Endurance, CARCHEX, and CarShield.

 Chevrolet Extended Warranty:

-A Chevy extended warranty exceeds the basic bumper-to-bumper warranty, which the dealership includes with a newly purchased car.
-The extended warranty offers additional protection for up to 5 years or 60,000 miles.
-Warranty providers offer varying cost and coverage options.
+A Chevy extended warranty exceeds the basic 3 year/36,000 miles bumper-to-bumper warranty, which the dealership includes with a newly purchased car to protect against factory defects.
+The extended warranty offers additional protection for up to 5-years/60,000 miles to help protect against wear and tear.

 In this article: